mongodb/mongo-hadoop/README.md

 (Which ships 0.20.2).
 If you wish to use Hadoop Streaming with MongoDB, please see the notes on Streaming Hadoop versions below.

-This product only supports MongoDB 2.0+; although it should (mostly) work with 1.8.x.
+This product only supports MongoDB 2.2+; although it should work with 2.0.x.
 We cannot provide support for legacy MongoDB builds.

 **Note**: If you have questions please email the